Micron Area Plan Concept

 Is there a way that concerned nearby homeowners could meet with DR Horton representatives prior to the planning commission meeting to ask questions and gain understanding of why they're laying things out as is proposed?
 Possibly to give input and propose some changes prior to the meeting instead of having to confront them at the meeting for the first time?

-erinre asked almost 3 years ago
+erinre asked over 3 years ago

 Thank you for asking.
 Scott from DR Horton has agreed to have a discussion before the meeting.
 The date that worked is Wednesday May 12th (the day before Planning Commission).
 The meeting will be in the Council Chambers at 5pm.